Navid200/xDrip/docs/Starting-G6.md

 ## Starting Dexcom G6

 Please be patient and do not rush to tap on "Start Sensor" even if xDrip encourages you to.
-Please follow the steps exactly as stated below.
+Please follow the steps exactly as stated below to avoid common issues.
 If you see references here to functions you don't recognize, please have a look at [this](./Dexcom-Basics.md).

 If you have been using the Dexcom app, you need to disable it.
 You cannot have two mobile apps collecting from the same transmitter at the same time.

-The following steps let you start avoiding common issues:

 1. If you are using an old version of xDrip, [update](./Updates.md) to the current stable release.

 2. Set "G5/G6 Transmitter" under &nbsp; Settings -> Hardware Data Source.